ringo-framework/ringo/docs/source/development.rst

         alembic upgrade head

+The form and table configuration can be simply overwritten by placing the form and table config file with the same name in your application.

 Finally we must tell the application to use the new created profile.
 The information where to find the model clazz of the modul is stored in the database in the field "clazzpath" for each modul.
 This field can't be changed in the UI.
 You must to the change on the database directly.
 By changing this value to the path of your new modul the application will now use the new model.
+Please note, that you my need to overwrite existing relations to be able to refer to the overwritten model.

 Calling alternative views
 -------------------------